-WebSphere Application Server Version 7.0 supports migrating administrative scripts from Version 5.1.x and Version 6.x.
+WebSphere Application Server Version 8.0 supports migrating administrative scripts from Version 6.x or 7.x.

-- If you are migrating administrative scripts from Version 5.1.x, see: "Migrating administrative scripts from Version 5.1.x" - If you are migrating administrative scripts from Version 6.x, see: "Migrating administrative scripts from Version 6.x to Version 7.0" on page 119
+If you are migrating administrative scripts from Version 6.x or 7.x, see: "Migrating administrative scripts from Version 6.x or 7.x to Version 8.0" on page 135

-Migrating administrative scripts from Version 5.1.x
+Migrating administrative scripts from a previously Version 5.1.x application server

-There are some changes you should be aware of when migrating from WebSphere Application Server Version 5.1.x.
+There are some changes you should be aware of when migrating from a version of WebSphere Application Server that was previously Version 5.1.x.

-There are a few changes to be aware of that are required for your existing scripts when moving to WebSphere Application Server Version 7.0.
+There are a few changes to be aware of that are required for your existing scripts when moving to WebSphere Application Server Version 8.0.
 In general, the administration model has changed very little.
-However, there are some changes required when moving from Version 5.1.x to Version 7.0.
+However, there are some changes required when moving from a previously Version 5.1.x to Version 8.0.

-- There are a few changes to be aware of that are required for your existing Version 5.1.x scripts when moving to WebSphere Application Server Version 7.0.
+- There are a few changes to be aware of that are required for your existing Version 5.1.x scripts when moving to WebSphere Application Server Version 8.0.
 These types of changes can be evolved directly without the assistance of script compatibility support.
 The data can be accessed from multiple locations, including the old and new locations.
 As long as the new location is not updated, the data is accessed from the old location.
 Once the new location is updated, it becomes the current data and is used for further accesses and updates.
 Warning messages are logged when the old location is still being used.
-Read "Example: Migrating - Changing transaction log directory using scripting" on page 119 for more information. - Be aware of removed features that might have an impact on administration scripts. - These might include the following: - Support for the Secure Authentication Service (SAS) IIOP security protocol - Support for the Common Connector Framework (CCF) - Support for the IBM Cloudscape Version 5.1.x database - Support for the following Java Database Connectivity (JDBC) drivers: - WebSphere Connect JDBC driver - Microsoft SQL Server 2000 Driver for JDBC - WebSphere SequeLink JDBC driver for Microsoft SQL Server
+Read "Example: Migrating Changing transaction log directory using wsadmin scripting" on page 135 for more information. - Be aware of removed features that might have an impact on administration scripts.

+These might include the following:

+- Support for the Secure Authentication Service (SAS) IIOP security protocol - Support for the Common Connector Framework (CCF) - Support for the IBM Cloudscape Version 5.1.x database - Support for the following Java Database Connectivity (JDBC) drivers: - WebSphere Connect JDBC driver - Microsoft SQL Server 2000 Driver for JDBC - WebSphere SequeLink JDBC driver for Microsoft SQL Server

-Read "Migrating from the WebSphere Connect JDBC driver" on page 107 for information on using the WebSphereConnectJDBCDriverConversion command to convert data sources from the WebSphere Connect JDBC driver to the DataDirect Connect JDBC driver or the Microsoft SQL Server 2005 JDBC driver.
+Read "Migrating from the WebSphere Connect JDBC driver" on page 115 for information on using the WebSphereConnectJDBCDriverConversion command to convert data sources from the WebSphere Connect JDBC driver to the DataDirect Connect JDBC driver or the Microsoft SQL Server JDBC driver.